rackerlabs/rackspace-how-to/content/cloud-files/accelerating-wordpress-with-cloud-files-cdn-and-the-w3-total-cache-plugin.md

 ### Step 6

-If you already have a content delivery network (CDN) provider, go to the **Content Delivery Network** tab and populate the fields and set your preferences.
-If you are using Rackspace CDN, log into your Rackspace account, and set up a CDN using the following procedure.
+If you already have a CDN provider, go to the **Content Delivery Network** tab and populate the fields and set your preferences.
+If you are using the Rackspace CDN, log into your Rackspace account, and set up a CDN using the following procedure.

-If you do not have a CDN provider, you can still improve your website's performance using the "self-hosted" method.
+If you do not have a CDN provider, you can still improve your website's performance using the self-hosted method.
 On your own server, create a subdomain and matching DNS zone record (for example, static.domain.com) and configure FTP options on the **Content Delivery Network** tab accordingly.
 Use FTP to upload the appropriate files, using the available upload buttons.